Rank-2 $U(1)$ spin liquid on the breathing pyrochlore lattice

+{\it The model. } To this end, we consider a HAF, perturbed by weak DM interactions, on a ``breathing'' pyrochlore (BP) lattice, for which A-- and B--sublattice tetrahedra have a different size

+Definitions of the bond--dependent vectors $\hat{\bf d}_{ij}$ \cite{KotovPRB05,PooleJPCM07,ElhajalPRB05,CanalsPRB08} are given in the Supplemental Material \mbox{[cf. Fig.~\ref{fig:lattice}]}.
+This model finds experimental motivation in Yb--based breathing pyrochlores, discussed below.

-{\it Transcription to symmetry--based coordinates. } To establish the existence of a R2--U1 spin liquid, we need to show that low--energy fluctuations are described by a rank--2 tensor field satisfying the constraints Eq.~\eqref{eq:constraint.1} and Eq.~\eqref{eq:constraint.2}.
-To accomplish this, we consider the classical limit of Eq.~\eqref{eq:H}, and introduce a set of fields ${\bf m}_{\mathsf{X}}$ which transform as irreducible representations of the lattice symmetry \cite{BentonThesis,YanPRB17,Benton2016NatComm}.
+{\it Transcription to symmetry--based coordinates. } Our next step is to seek a continuum representation of Eq.~\eqref{eq:H}.
+To accomplish this, we consider the classical limit where individual components of spin commute, and introduce a set of coarse--grained fields ${\bf m}_{\mathsf{X}}$ which transform as irreducible representations of the lattice symmetry \cite{BentonThesis,YanPRB17,Benton2016NatComm}.
 In this basis \footnote{See Supplemental Materials for a more detailed derivation.}, the Hamiltonian becomes